Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 ### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

+## Questions to the tutor / corrector
+Since this topic is new for me, I think I have implemented some functions way too complicated, and I guess for most of them are way better and integrated functions already present.
+Could you please check my code, and give some hints, in case there already good library functions for code I have implemented?
+Especially regarding tfrecord handling, visualization and all the tooling stuff.